 Local School Committee

-Welcome from the Chair of our Local School Committee
+Welcome from the Chair and Vice Chair of our Local School Committee

 Dear Parents, Carers and Pupils